PyDrocsid/documentation/docs/cogs/information/server_info.md

 This cog contains some commands to show information about the guild and its bots.

 ## `server`
-The `.server` command shows information about the server the command is executed on.
+The `.server` command shows information about the server the command is executed in.

 ```css
 .server
 ```

-The server information given by this command includes:
+The server information given by this command include:

 - Server name and icon
-- Creation Date
+- Creation date
-- Member Count (total and online counts)
+- Member count (total and online counts)
 - Owner
 - Team roles and their members
 - Bot count (total and online counts)